We covered the exterior of the newly renovated Soldier’s Memorial. This post discussed the interior and the exhibits.

 Stay true to the label and keep the beer brewed in the one and only St. Louis, MO beer capital of North America!

-This post will focus on the French School, I'll do separate stories on the Chinese and Spanish school because I'm fascinated with this place and think each should be treated independently.
-The French school is located at 1881 Pine Street in the Downtown West Neighborhood just across Olive Street from the future St. Louis Police Department headquarters.
+The French language immersion school is located at 1881 Pine Street in the Downtown West Neighborhood just across Olive Street from the future St. Louis Police Department headquarters.
+We interview a parent with a student at the school.